 If doing property improvements is not an option, there are still many affordable ways to dress up a rental space and take your rental home or apartment from drab to fab.
 Try these simple budget decorating ideas for infusing unique style and personality into your apartment or rental home.

-Budget (and free) wall art is extremely easy to make, even if you aren’t the artistic type.
+Budget (and free) wall art is extremely easy to make, even if you are not the artistic type.
 Plain stretched canvases are affordable and almost anything can be decoupaged or painted on them.
 For an even simpler alternative, frame coordinating colors of pretty fabric or scrapbook papers to match your decor.

 Mirrors are a frugal way to enhance a space.
 Mirrors make small spaces look larger and dark spaces look brighter.
-Inexpensive mirrors can be found at home decorator stores, or check estate sales for bargain finds.
+Inexpensive mirrors can be found at home decorator stores or check estate sales for bargain finds.

 If you are allowed to paint, choose light neutral colors that will be easier to repaint over before you move.
 Add color through other elements such as art, furniture, and decor.

 Throw rugs are a renter’s best friend.
 Not only do they protect the floor (and protect your deposit) but they are also a great way to add warmth, color, and pattern to an otherwise bland space.
 In a studio apartment or large room, throw rugs can also be used to define living areas.